JoergHeseler/stl-validator-for-archivematica/README.md

 ## Test

+### In Archivematica:

 To test this validator, you can use the sample STL files located [here](https://github.com/JoergHeseler/3d-sample-files-for-digital-preservation-testing/tree/main/stl).

 You can view the error codes and detailed validation results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Validation` section and clicking on the gear icon of `Job: Validate formats`.

 Files with no errors end with `valid` in their name and should pass validation with this script (i. e. return error code **0**).
 However, all other files contain errors and should fail validation (i. e. return error code **1**).

+### In the command line prompt:

+You can also use the validator at the command line prompt by typing `python _filename_`.
+The additional parameter `--details` will print more detailed warning information.

 ## Dependencies